-Fall has really arrived in Texas now, with temperatures getting lower and lower.
-Along with the cool weather comes the need for some warm, comforting dishes, including this quick and hearty Black Bean, Pasta, Bacon, and Vegetable Soup -- which I call Brazilian Minestrone.
+Fall has arrived in Texas now, with temperatures getting lower and lower.
+Along with the cool weather comes the need for some warm, comforting dishes, including this quick and hearty Black Bean, Pasta, Bacon, and Vegetable Soup -- which I call Brazilian Black Bean Soup.
 If you have ever tasted a classic minestrone, I know you will become a fan of our soup.

-Minestrone means "a big soup"... or a thick soup of Italian origin made with beans, pasta or rice, and vegetables such as onions, celery, carrots, and tomatoes.
+Minestrone means "a big soup"... or a thick vegetable soup of Italian origin made with beans, pasta, or rice, and lots of vegetables such as onions, celery, carrots, and tomatoes.
+Sometimes it may contain pancetta.

-Ours contains basically the same ingredients, but with a few variations.
+Ours contains the same ingredients but with a few variations.
 White beans have been replaced by black beans, a popular ingredient in Brazilian cuisine... and I have also added bacon to the soup (just as one would find in a feijoada).

-Ours is definitely more similar to the Southern Brazilian version.
+Ours is more similar to the Southern Brazilian version.

-- ½ large yellow or white onion chopped
+- ½ large yellow onion, chopped ( or use white onion)

 - ⅓ cup diced carrots (if using baby carrots, simply slice them into rounds)